See Common Era.

 Chris Evans has portrayed Captain America on the big screen in Captain America: The First Avenger (2011), The Avengers (2012), Thor: The Dark World (2013, uncredited cameo), Captain America: The Winter Soldier (2014), The Avengers: Age of Ultron (2015), Ant-Man (2015, uncredited cameo), Captain America: Civil War (2016), and will appear in 2018’s Avengers: Infinity War.

-Any of a class of neutral organic compounds of carbon, hydrogen, and oxygen (such as sugars, starches, and celluloses) that change to such substances during simple chemical transformations, such as hydrolysis, oxidation, or reduction, and that form the supporting tissues of plants and are important food for animals and humans.
-Most carbohydrates are formed by green plants and constitute a major class of animal foods.
+Any one of a class of various neutral organic compounds of carbon, hydrogen and oxygen (such as sugars, starches, and celluloses), or compounds that change to these substances during simple chemical transformations such as hydrolysis, oxidation, or reduction.
+Carbohydrates form the supporting tissues of plants, and are important food for animals and humans.

 See Compact disc.

 A portable wireless telephone that utilizes radio wave transmitters over a specific geographical area (or “cell”) within a network in order to make calls.
 Also known as a cell phone or mobile phone.